zzuzhp/RTSPLive/README.md

 if you have any questions about RTSPLive, please let me known at: pengzhao218@126.com

-todo
+Todo
 ------
 many...

-RTCP/more RTSP commands/UDP optimization for multiplayers/support for other codec...
+RTP/AVP/TCP & RTCP & more RTSP commands & UDP optimization for multiplayers & more codecs ...

 BUT, i don't bother to finish them, i'm bored...